A Style Guide for Students Writing Papers and Reports

 Should you use numeric or alphabetic citations?
 Some conferences or journals have clear rules on this, so you'll obviously have to follow them.
 Conference papers are usually squeezed for space, so using numeric citation labels tends to be used as a space saver.

-In all other cases, I strongly recommend alphabetic citation labels as these greatly enhance readability.
+In all other cases, use alphabetic citation labels as these greatly enhance readability.
 At the least this should be the BibTeX alpha style.
 Particular for a PhD thesis, which has many citations, most of them familiar to the examiner, having meaningful alphabetic labels massively reduces the need to consult the bibliography.
-The recommended form of citation for theses (where you have no space problem) is author name and year, as in: [Smith 2008] or [Murphy and Chaplin 1999].
-Your examiners will appreciate it!
+The recommended form of citation for theses (where you have no space problem) is author name and year, as in: [Smith 2008] or [Murphy and Chaplin 1999], and I use that in papers wherever possible.
+Your readers will appreciate it!

 Independent of citation style, the following rules should be followed: